 Charge

 This committee coordinates professional development for all college constituencies and makes decisions on the allocation of professional development funds that support the strategic priorities as outlined in the institutional planning documents.
 These priorities are intended to advance and improve student success and equity.
 This committee recommends policy on professional development issues within the framework of Title 5 regulations.
-This committee reports to CCC, and reports matters of faculty development to the Academic Senate.
+This committee reports to the Student Success and Equity Council, and reports matters of faculty development to the Academic Senate.

 Meeting Schedule